marshrossney/CV/index.md

 `2024`
 __\[In progress\] Fellow of the Higher Education Academy__

-I am currently progressing through the [Postgraduate Certificate in Academic Practice](https://www.ed.ac.uk/institute-academic-development/learning-teaching/cpd/postgraduate-certificate) course run by the Institute for Academic Development at the University of Edinburgh.
-This course is accredited by the Higher Education Academy at Fellowship level.
+I am approaching the endpoint (May 2024) of the [Postgraduate Certificate in Academic Practice](https://www.ed.ac.uk/institute-academic-development/learning-teaching/cpd/postgraduate-certificate) programme run by the Institute for Academic Development at the University of Edinburgh, which is accredited by the Higher Education Academy at Fellowship level.
-Expected completion: Feb 2024.

 `2022`
 __Associate Fellow of the Higher Education Academy__